tombull/office365-smtp-proxy/README.md

 * Logging
 * Message queueing (if this is even a good idea)
 * SMTP authentication
-* Allow running as a service
+* Allow running as a service on Windows
+* Access/Relay controls